djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

 <a name="set-up-eidauthenticate">Set up EIDAuthenticate</a>
 ----------------------
+**Install OpenPGP card middleware**
+Out of the box OpenPGP card is not recognized in Windows, so you need to download and install [OpenPGP card mini driver](http://www.mysmartlogon.com/products/openpgp-card-mini-driver.html) from My Smart Logon website.
+To test if the mini driver is installed properly and your card can be used, open a Command Line prompt and enter:

+    certutil -scinfo

+If you see your reader and a `Card: OpenPGP card` entry, then installation went fine and you are ready to continue.
+A detailed mini driver test is available on [My Smart Logon website](http://www.mysmartlogon.com/test-the-presence-of-a-minidriver-or-a-csp/).

-Now that you have a properly configured OpenPGP card you can proceed to set up EIDAuthenticate.
+Now that you have a properly configured OpenPGP card you can proceed to [obtain](http://www.mysmartlogon.com/download/#EIDAuthenticate) and set up EIDAuthenticate.
 I will not cover this process while Vincent Le Toux from [My Smart Logon](http://www.mysmartlogon.com/) already made a pretty straightforward video presentation about it: https://www.youtube.com/watch?v=FsjlTxKL1x8

 <a name="tldr">TL;DR</a>
 -----